codarrenvelvindron/codarren.github.io/_drafts/2021-01-02-Day2-Training-for-CEHv11.md

 See, the attacker does not know what you have in place.

 But by poking a little bit, he will be able to make a map of your defenses.

-Once he figures that one out.
-He is already one step ahead.
+Once he figures that one out, we need to have something else prepared for him.

+## Being Certified
+The syllabus of CEH is what